johnarriesgado/client_finder/README.md

 - User will provide valid inputs, search queries, and email addresses.
 - The output format for displaying client details is assumed to be JSON.
 - IDs are not used for searching queries.
+- There should be a limit to the number of invalid command entered.

 ### Suggestions for Improvement
 - Implement better error handling for invalid user inputs to provide better user experience.